-WHAT IS ORAL AND MAXILLOFACIAL SURGERY (OMS)? – HOUSTON, TX
+WHAT IS ORAL AND MAXILLOFACIAL SURGERY?
+HOUSTON

-What Does Oral & Maxillofacial Surgery Really Mean?
+What Does Oral & Maxillofacial Surgery Mean?

 Oral and maxillofacial surgery (OMS) is, in fact, a dental specialty, and one that, in many ways, bridges the gap between medicine and dentistry.
 Your oral surgeons in Houston are the physicians of the mouth and jaws.
-Our scope of practice includes the surgical and non-surgical treatment of most diseases and abnormalities of the mouth, jaws, and face.
+Their scope of practice includes the surgical and non-surgical treatment of most diseases and abnormalities of the mouth, jaws, and face.
 This includes everything from removal of teeth to the treatment of facial trauma and jaw reconstruction procedures.

 Oral Surgery Services We Provide